growdigital/forestgarden.wales/content/blog/local-garden-local-species.md

 Humans are strange creatures, capable of abstracting their minds unfathomable distances from their situation.
 There is a need somehow to escape, to get away.
 Maybe it’s because I grew up in a small English market town, fled South then North then West, all the while yearning for the ethereal cosmopolitan.

 [Benajamin Vogt](https://www.monarchgard.com)’s book ‘[A New Garden Ethic](https://newsociety.com/Books/N/A-New-Garden-Ethic)’ has brought me back to earth with a definite and welcome bump.
-I am wary of the parochial, repelled by small-mindedness, terrified by [The League of Gentlemen](https://en.wikipedia.org/wiki/The_League_of_Gentlemen) (a UK comedy about a small northern town with the catchphrase “This is a local shop, for local people”.
+I am wary of the parochial, repelled by small-mindedness, terrified by [The League of Gentlemen](https://en.wikipedia.org/wiki/The_League_of_Gentlemen) (a UK comedy about a small northern town with the catchphrase “This is a local shop, for local people”).

 But.
 Small does not have to mean small-minded, it can be expansive and hugely liberating.
 Vogt’s book has struck a chord because at its core it’s about gardening for species other than ourselves.
 Vogt calls this “human supremacy”, which makes some people squirm.
 I think it’s the right choice of words: the destruction of our natural world (and ultimately ourselves) is _all_ about human supremacy.